Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

-The von Neumann measurement scheme translates measuring observable $\hat{M}$ on the system into a problem of measuring the position of the probe.
-To illustrate that, consider an extreme case in which the position of the probe is exactly determined, $\ket{\varphi(x)}=\ket{x}$.
-The outcome of a position measurement on the probe after the interaction is ``$x-\kappa \mu$'' with probability $p_\mu=\tr[\P_\mu\R]=\sum_{\mu_m=\mu}\rho_{mm}$, and the system state is projected onto the state $\P_\mu\R\P_\mu/p_\mu$.
-Thus, in such an idealized case ($\Omega\rightarrow 0$), this measurement scheme exactly corresponds to a projective measurement of observable $\hat{M}$ on the system.
+After the interaction of the system and the probe, the position of probe is measured.
+This measurement corresponds to a coarse-graining, $ \C_B=\{\P_x\}$ $(\P_x=\pro{x}{x})$, on the probe.
+The von Neumann measurement scheme translates measuring of a system observable $\hat{M}$ into a problem of measuring the position of the probe.
+To illustrate that, consider an extreme case in which the probe is completely localized, i.e., its state is given by a position eigenstate $\ket{\varphi_x}=\ket{x}$.
+The outcome of a position measurement on the probe after the interaction is ``$x-\kappa \mu$'' with probability $p_\mu=\tr[\P_\mu\R]=\sum_{\mu_m=\mu}\rho_{mm}$.
+After obtaining this measurement outcome, the system state is projected onto the state $\P_\mu\R\P_\mu/p_\mu$.
+Thus, in such an idealized case in which the probe is completely localized, the von Neumann measurement scheme corresponds to a projective measurement of observable $\hat{M}$ on the system.

 The protocol of the von Neumann measurement scheme can be summarized by a map